chopinrlz/powerpass/docs/usage.md

 ```
 To create the `PSCredential`, the secret must have a `UserName` and a `Password` property set.
 If either property is blank, the operation may fail with an error.
-# Usage
-For general usage of PowerPass, please see below.
-## KeePass Databases
-To open a KeePass database use the `Open-PowerPassDatabase` cmdlet.
-Pipe or pass the output to `Get-PowerPassSecret` to fetch secrets from the KeePass database.
-## PowerPass Locker
-To read a secret from your PowerPass Locker use the `Read-PowerPassSecret` cmdlet.
-To write a secret into your PowerPass Locker use the `Write-PowerPassSecret` cmdlet.
-## Storing KeePass Database Passwords
-If you are opening KeePass databases which use master passwords, you can store these passwords in your PowerPass Locker to keep them secure.
-## Cmdlet Reference
-1. For the AES edition: [PowerPass AES Cmdlet Reference](https://chopinrlz.github.io/powerpass/aes-cmdlet-ref)
-2. For the DP API edition: [PowerPass DP API Cmdlet Reference](https://chopinrlz.github.io/powerpass/dpapi-cmdlet-ref)

 All PowerPass topics can be found at the bottom of this page.
 # All PowerPass Topics